Is Canada a Good Place to Live? (as a Foreigner)

 What I spend here on car insurance in a month is equivalent to how much I’d spend on car insurance for an entire year in Slovakia!

 Because of the long winters, a lot of food produce in Canada is imported.
 That also means a higher markup on food and reduced freshness.

 Taxes can be pretty steep too.
 (But more on that later.)

 That said, you also earn more here, so the higher living costs would be balanced by having a higher income.
 If you’re savvy and know how to budget, you’ll be just fine.

 There are only three major phone service providers in Canada – Rogers, Bell and Tellus.
 Koodoo is owned by Telus.
 Fido is owned by Rogers.

-Due to lack of competition, each of these main phone providers offers almost identical services for almost identical prices.
+Due to a lack of competition, each of these main phone providers offers almost identical services for almost identical prices.

-Expensive Domestic Flights
+CON: Expensive Domestic Flights